 There are 507 companies currently included in the holdings of VOO.
 The top 10 holdings make up 30.4% of the fund’s net assets and include tech giants Apple, Google, Microsoft, Tesla, Amazon, JPMorgan Chase & Co., and Berkshire Hathaway.
 With so many top global companies represented, those who own shares of the VOO ETF own stocks in most of the leading companies available today.

 Since VOO tracks the S&P 500, which is considered the best indicator of stocks in the U.S. overall, VOO’s volatility will closely reflect that of the overall market.
 VOO has a volatility rating of 21.32%, which makes it a reasonably steady fund.

 As with any fund, VOO has had its share of drawdowns over the years.
 However, the highest drawdown since 2010 occurred on March 22, 2020, and was 33.99%.
 It took 97 trading sessions for the Vanguard S&P 500 ETF to recover from this drawdown.

 Dividends for VOO are distributed quarterly.
-Over the past 12 months, the dividend yield was 1.34%, and the dividends distribution for 2021 are as follows:
+Over the past 12 months, the dividends distribution for 2022 is as follows: